speedie1337/spmenu/README.md

 directory**.

 To generate a tarball, run `scripts/make/generate-pkg.sh` **in the current directory**.
-If you want to generate a Pacman package, run `scripts/make/generate-pacman-pkg.sh` instead.
+If you want to generate a pacman package, run `scripts/make/generate-pacman-pkg.sh` instead.

 ## Wayland support